gacaam/fruit-vegetable-freshness/README.md

 * Leafy greens
 * Carrot

-with the following classes of freshness level:
+into one of the following classes of freshness level:
 * Fresh
 * Medium-fresh
 * Rotten